ProfPrice/llama-fs/README.md

 One feature I removed from the original was the watcher daemon.
 This daemon could be enabled and used to "watch" a folder for new files being added, and organize them automatically.

 I found this feature to be unintuitive from an end-user perspective.
 My design principles are instead focusing on integrating LlamaFS through clicking on a folder you want organized in File Explorer or Finder, optionally providing explicit instructions in a small popup, and executing the task without hanging background processes or an AI moving files on you unexpectedly.

-## The "Why"

-Open your `~/Downloads` directory.
-Or your Desktop.
-It's probably a mess...

-> There are only two hard things in Computer Science: cache invalidation and **naming things**.

-## What it does

-LlamaFS is a self-organizing file manager.
-It automatically renames and organizes your files based on their content and well-known conventions (e.g., time).
-It supports many kinds of files, including images (through Moondream) and audio (through Whisper).

-You can provide a directory to LlamaFS, and it will organize your files based on your instructions and settings such as move vs. copy or max folder depth.

-Uh...
-Sending all my personal files to an API provider?!
-No thank you!

-You can route through ollama locally instead of groq if your computer is strong enough to run ollama.
-Since they both use llama3, they perform identically.

 ## How we built it